mtbutler07/ansible-ios/README.md

 Sensitive credentials are encrypted using Ansible vault and are not stored in this repo.
 Example secrets.yaml files are provided with instructions on how to use ansible vault.

-When creating a new variable, if it's common among the entire group (Ex: DNS, NTP servers), they're stored in group_vars otherwise, they're stored in the specific host_vars files (Ex: Passwords, Interface IP addresses).
+When creating a new variable, if it's common among the entire group, they're stored in group_vars otherwise, they're stored in the individual host_vars directory.

 Roles Covered: